seemoo-lab/bcm-rpi3/README.md

 ## What this Repo contains

 * A bootable image (Raspbian 8) for the micro SD card (8GB) of your Raspberry Pi 3, including a patched version of **airgrack-ng**:
-  * see our latest [release](https://github.com/seemoo-lab/bcm-rpi3/releases/latest), the tar.gz contains the dd iamge
+  * see our latest [release](https://github.com/seemoo-lab/bcm-rpi3/releases/latest), the .tar.gz contains the dd image
 * Everything needed to build the patches by yourself

 ## Steps needed to run the prepared SD card image on your Raspberry Pi 3